 Figure 10.2.7.10-1: Example of subscription through group

 Originator sends the <subscription> resource creation request to <fanOutPoint> of Group-1 resource.
-The Originator intends the Group-1 Hosting CSE to aggregate the notifications, thus, the Originator sets the notificationForwardingURI identical with notificationURI which is address-1 which is the address where the notification is supposed to be sent.
+The Originator intends the Group-1 Hosting CSE to aggregate the notifications, thus, the Originator includes the notificationForwardingURI along with notificationURI which is address-1 which is the address where the notification is supposed to be sent.

 On receiving the request, the Group-1 Hosting CSE fans out the <subscription> creation request to address Member-1 resource and <fanOutPoint> resource of Group-2 resource.
 As notificationForwardingURI is set by the Originator, the Group-1 Hosting CSE allocates address-2 to receive aggregated notifications and put address-2 in the notificationURI of <subscription> resource to be fanned out.